Is Fishbowl right for you?

 Businesses in industries like pharmaceuticals or food and beverage sometimes need to trace goods for recalls or compliance.
 Batch tracking is a helpful technique that monitors a specific set of inventory throughout its lifecycle, allowing for clearer traceability.

-6. First in, first out (FIFO) and last in, first out (LIFO)
+6. First in, first out and last in, first out

 7. Custom tracking

-Custom inventory tracking methods use attributes beyond serial numbers, lot numbers, and expiration dates to keep tabs on individual items and batches.
-A custom method can track other product qualities such as creation date, size, and more.
-Like batch tracking, this allows for a clearer view of a product’s lifecycle and whereabouts.
+Custom inventory tracking methods use attributes like serial numbers, lot numbers, and expiration dates to keep tabs on individual items and batches.
+Like batch tracking, this allows for a clearer view into a product’s lifecycle and whereabouts.

-With VMI, the supplier manages the inventory levels for you, reducing the burden of inventory management.
+With vendor-managed inventory (VMI), the supplier manages the inventory levels for you, reducing the burden of inventory management.
 Usually, you send the supplier your sales numbers and let them decide how much to send.
-This collaborative approach streamlines the supply chain and ensures optimal inventory levels.
+This collaborative approach helps streamline the supply chain and ensures optimal inventory levels.

 7 best practices for efficient inventory control

-You won’t use every inventory control technique at once.
-Choose which works for your business and product.
+It’s up to you to choose which inventory control techniques work for your business and product.
 But no matter what strategies you use, here are seven tips for effective inventory management.

 1. Conduct regular audits